mad4j/book-mdpc/examples/volume2/lord_of_the_rings_the/README.md

 ---
 # The Lord of the Rings (1978)

-Animazione, Avventura, Fantascico
+Animation, Adventure, Fantasy

-## Il film in breve
+## Plot
 The Fellowship of the Ring embark on a journey to destroy the One Ring and end Sauron's reign over Middle-earth.

 [details](https://www.imdb.com/title/tt0077869/)